The minimally extended Varying Speed of Light (meVSL): Observations

 However, we still have the effect of meVSL on the GWs detection.
 As we show in the appendix.~\ref{subsec:perturbationApp}, the propagation equation of the TT gauge metric perturbations, $h$ in the FLRW background is given by Eq.~\eqref{hTTApp}

-where $h(\eta, {\bf k})$ are the Fourier modes of the GW amplitudes, primes denote the derivative with respect to the conformal time, and $\mathcal H= a'/a$.
-However, we need to replace the conformal time derivatives in the above equation.~\eqref{hevol} with the derivatives w.r.t to $\ln a$ in order to properly investigate the modification of GW evolutions in meVSL.
+where $h(\eta, {\bf k})$ are the Fourier modes of the GW amplitudes, primes denote the derivative for the conformal time, and $\mathcal H= a'/a$.
+However, we need to replace the conformal time derivatives in the above equation.~\eqref{hevol} with the derivatives w.r.t to $\ln a$ to properly investigate the modification of GW evolutions in meVSL.
 Then the above equation is rewritten as

 where $\mathcal H'/\mathcal H^2 \equiv -q = - q^{(\GR)} +b/4$ as given in Eq.~\eqref{q}.
 Thus, the above equation is rewritten as